Other / mixed grade configuration · Gastonia, NC

 How many students attend Warlick Academy?

 Warlick Academy has 175 students enrolled.
-It is a other school in Gastonia, NC.
+It is an alternative school in Gastonia, NC.

 What is the student-teacher ratio at Warlick Academy?